Keep Your Coverage After the COVID Emergency

 Medicare Savings Program (MSP) Restorations

 During the pandemic, federal law required people to keep their Medicare Savings Program (MSP) eligibility, including Qualified Medicare Beneficiary (QMB) status.
 But some people may have been erroneously downgraded from QMB to SLMB or QI.
 In February 2023, DHCS told counties to restore all original MSP eligibility.
 This includes retroactive restorations back to March 2020.
 If you are owed a reimbursement, this may take several weeks, but it will be reimbursed to you in the same way you receive your usual SSA payment.
 Medicare premium refunds do not count as income for Medi-Cal eligibility.
-DHCS is sending mailers to all people who are impacted.
+DHCS sent mailers to all people who were impacted.

 Waiver of “Medical Support Enforcement” Rules (for Kids & Parents)